WebberZone/top-10/readme.txt

 	* Auto-extract the first image in your post to be displayed as a thumbnail
 	* Manually enter the URL of the thumbnail via <a href="http://codex.wordpress.org/Custom_Fields">WordPress meta fields</a>
 	* Use timthumb to crop and resize images
+* **Shortcodes**: The plugin includes two shortcodes `[tptn_list]` and `[tptn_views]` to display the posts list and the number of views respectively
 * **Exclusions**: Exclude posts from select categories from appearing in the top posts list.
 Also exclude posts by ID from appearing in the list
 * **Admin interface**: View list of daily and/or overall popular posts from within the dashboard.
 Top 10 will also add two sortable columns to your All Posts and All Pages pages in your WordPress Admin area
+* **Works with caching plugins** like WP-Super-Cache, W3 Total Cache or Quick Cache
 * **Clean uninstall**: If you choose to delete the plugin from within WP-Admin, the plugin will remove all its data.
 But why would you?
-* **Works with caching plugins** like WP-Super-Cache, W3 Total Cache or Quick Cache

-If you're looking for a plugin to display related, look no further than my other plugin <a href="http://ajaydsouza.com/wordpress/plugins/contextual-related-posts">Contextual Related Posts</a>
+If you're looking for a plugin to display related, look no further than my other plugin <a href="http://ajaydsouza.com/wordpress/plugins/contextual-related-posts">Contextual Related Posts</a>.

 == Screenshots ==